-THE GOVERNMENT SHOULD BE SERVING AS AN EXAMPLE FOR INDIVIDUALS AND BUSINESSES BY ENACTING A MAJOR PROGRAM OF SOLAR PURCHASES.
+A FOOLISH FALSE ECONOMY.
+THE GOVERNMENT SHOULD BE SERVING AS AN EXAMPLE FOR INDIVIDUALS AND

+BUSINESSES WITH A MAJOR PROGRAM OF SOLAR PURCHASES.
 THIS WOULD ALSO ENCOURAGE ECONOMIES OF MASS PRODUCTION AND LOWER DIRECT PRODUCT COSTS TO THE PUBLIC.
 WASHINGTON ALSO SHOULD BE DOING MORE TO SPUR INTERNATIONAL EXPORT OF AMERICAN SOLAR TECHNOLOGY.
-A SOLAR ENERGY DEVELOPMENT BANK IS A MAJOR PRIORITY.
-IT IS NEEDED NOW TO PROVIDE LONG-TERM, LOW-INTEREST LOANS TO RESIDENTIAL AND COMMERCIAL USERS.
+ANOTHER WORTHY PROPOSAL IS A SOLAR ENERGY DEVELOPMENT BANK TO PROVIDE LONG-TERM, LOW-INTEREST LOANS TO RESIDENTIAL AND COMMERCIAL USERS.

+Two years and two months after this Administration began, a review of federal solar energy policy is about to be released.
+We can only hope for the best on this.
-A LOT OF WATER HAS GONE OVER A LOT DAMS SINCE 1977,

-MOST OF THEM CAPABLE OF GENERATING LOW-HEAD HYDROELECTRICITY

-WITH PROPER PLANNING AND LITTLE INVESTMENT.
-HYDROELECTRICITY

-SHOULD BE SPINNING TURBINES ON HUNDREDS OF SMALL DAMS IN

-MASSACHUSETTS, INSTEAD OF SPINNING BUREAUCRATIC WHEELS

-IN WASHINGTON, D.C.
+A LOT OF WATER HAS GONE OVER A LOT OF DAMS SINCE I977, MOST OF THEM CAPABLE OF GENERATING LOW-HEAD HYDROELECTRICITY WITH PROPER PLANNING AND LITTLE INVESTMENT.
+HYDROELECTRICITY SHOULD BE SPINNING TURBINES ON HUNDREDS OF SMALL DAMS IN MASSACHUSETTS, INSTEAD OF SPINNING BUREAUCRATIC WHEELS IN WASHINGTON, D.C.
 BIOMASS IS ANOTHER NEGLECTED RENEWABLE ENERGY FORM THAT IS CONSIDERED PART OF THE SOLAR CATEGORY.
-FOR EXAMPLE, THE ANNUAL AVAILABLE SURPLUS OF COMMERCIAL SPECIES WOOD IN NEW ENGLAND IS 20% OF THE REGION'S TOTAL ENERGY DEMAND TODAY.
-WE COULD HARNESS HALF OF THAT POTENTIAL BY THE MID-1980'S, AND SAVE THE EQUIVALENT OF 55 MILLION BARRELS OF OIL A YEAR.
-BIOMASS AND LOW-HEAD HYDRO ARE BOTH ATTRACTIVE, NEAR-TERM FORMS OF RENEWABLE ENERGY THAT DESERVE GREATER FEDERAL ENCOURAGEMENT.
+BIOMASS AND LOW-HEAD HYDRO ARE BOTH ATTRACTIVE NEAR-TERM FORMS OF RENEWABLE ENERGY THAT DESERVE GREATER FEDERAL ENCOURAGEMENT.